Navigating India’s AI Regulations | The 2026 Survival Guide Every Tech Leader Must Read

 How can AI regulations in India balance innovation, accountability, and governance?

-At the recent IGF Mumbai NXT25 conference, Harjeet S. Gulati, Group Chair & CEO of Cerebrent and a member of the IGF Leaders Circle, joined a distinguished panel of global thought leaders to tackle this pressing question shaping the future of AI policy in India.
+At the recent IGF Mumbai NXT25 conference, Harjeet S. Gulati, Group Chair & CEO of Cerebrent and a member of the IGF Leaders Circle, joined a distinguished panel of global thought leaders to tackle a pressing policy question shaping the future of AI regulation in India.

 India is poised to become a global AI powerhouse, thanks to a rapidly growing digital economy and a vast talent pool.
 But with the rise of artificial intelligence comes the critical challenge: how can India scale innovation while maintaining ethical standards, data privacy, and regulatory oversight?
 This tension is driving the ongoing conversation around Indian government AI regulation and governance.